fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_normal.md

 ### Description

 A normal continuous random variate distribution, also known as Gaussian, or Gauss or Laplace-Gauss distribution.
-The location `loc` specifies the mean or expectation.
-The `scale` specifies the standard deviation.
+The location `loc` specifies the mean or expectation ($\mu$).
+The `scale` specifies the standard deviation ($\sigma$).

-Without argument the function returns a standard normal distributed random variate N(0,1).
+Without argument, the function returns a standard normal distributed random variate $N(0,1)$.

-With two arguments, the function returns a normal distributed random variate N(loc, scale^2).
+With two arguments, the function returns a normal distributed random variate $N(\mu=\text{loc}, \sigma^2=\text{scale}^2)$.
 For complex arguments, the real and imaginary parts are independent of each other.

-With three arguments, the function returns a rank one array of normal distributed random variates.
+With three arguments, the function returns a rank-1 array of normal distributed random variates.

 Note: the algorithm used for generating normal random variates is fundamentally limited to double precision.